Soumyabk3/CODSOFT_Titanic_Survival_Prediction_Task1/README.md

 ## For Example
 ## Installation

-To install the specified packages (numpy, pandas, matplotlib, seaborn, scikit-learn, and ipython) and generate a requirements.txt file, follow these steps:
+To install the specified packages (numpy, pandas, matplotlib, seaborn, scikit-learn, and ipython) , follow these steps:

 1. *Set up a Virtual Environment*: